-Avoid Catching Serious Animal Diseases from Petting Zoos
+Avoid Animal Diseases at Petting Zoos

-While children and elderly people with compromised immune systems are the ones most likely to catch certain germs from unusual animals – all adults are still at risk of catching some deadly diseases.
+While children and elderly people with compromised immune systems are most likely to catch certain germs from unusual animals – all adults are still at risk of catching some deadly diseases.
 Pregnant women, in particular, should also exercise extra caution and avoid all unnecessary contact.

 - Infected animals can pass listeriosis, Q fever, and ringworms to people